 I'm interested.
 What are the next steps?

-You will first need to meet with a sleep provider to determine if you have obstructive sleep apnea.
-If your provider suspects OSA, you will need to have an overnight sleep study or a Home Sleep Apnea Test done.
+You will first need to meet with a sleep provider to determine if you have OSA.
+If your provider suspects you do, you will need to have an overnight sleep study or a home sleep apnea test done.
 If you do have OSA, your provider will then review the appropriate treatment options for you.